Colli Euganei Doc

 100% Glera (already known as Prosecco, locally called Serprino).

-owned vineyards that are more than 30 years old.
-They are located in the hilly area of the Euganean Hills, in the town of Torreglia (location Luvigliano).
-Under organic conversion.
+organic farming.
+The vines are in the hilly area of the Regional Park of the Euganean Hills, in the town of Torreglia (location Luvigliano).

 clay soil, quite calcareous with a south-east exposure.

-fresh bouquet remembering white fruits like apple and pear.
+fresh scents of white fruit like apple and pear.

-slightly sweet with a fresh and sour finish.
+slightly sweet with a fresh and zesty finish.